What does a physiotherapist do?

 Physiotherapists offer a range of treatments, from targeted stretches, manual therapies, dry needling, exercises and massage.
 Physiotherapists are also committed educators and take our role as such seriously.

 A huge part of recovering from pain and injury comes from understanding what is happening and how to best manage these issues.
 Rather than create a dependency on their therapist, we aim to empower our patients to improve their health independently as much as possible.

-Physiotherapists aim, to improve your quality of life and remove any barriers to full participation, whether these barriers are due to pain, weakness or stiffness.
+Calgary Physio aims, to improve your quality of life and remove any barriers to full participation, whether these barriers are due to pain, weakness or stiffness.

 Physiotherapist Treatment – Action Sports Clinic